fluent/fluentd-docs-gitbook/plugins/output/README.md

 #### `retry_timeout`

-The maximum seconds to retry to flush while failing, until plugin discards buffer chunks.
+The maximum seconds to retry to flush while failing, until the plugin discards the buffer chunks.

 Default: `72` (hours)